 Please see the full position description and information to apply at: https://careers.pageuppeople.com/873/sf/en-us/job/516536/eos-nerr-admin…

 Fellowship Opportunity: Margaret A. Davidson Graduate Fellowship

 Eligible applicants must be admitted to or enrolled in a full-time graduate program working to obtain a master’s or doctoral degree.
 Applicants must have at least two years remaining in their academic course of study to apply.
-Pending congressional appropriations, NOAA anticipates an annual budget for each student of $34,000 stipend and $7,000 for professional development travel, and an annual budget for each reserve of approximately $7,000 to support equipment and supplies for the fellow’s research.
+Pending congressional appropriations, NOAA anticipates an annual budget of up to $45,000 in direct costs for each fellow.
+Direct costs should support the fellows and their research and may include stipend, supplies, travel, and tuition.